7 PROGRESSIVE PARRISH

 To find out what the Moody Blues are currently doing follow link below

-For a tribute to Tony Clarke,(often called the Sixth Moody, because he was so important to the Moody Blues sound as their Producer), why not visit the Coventry Music Museum and see my Tony Clarke portrait painting print and discover more about other Coventry’s musicians.
+For a tribute to Tony Clarke,(often called the Sixth Moody, because he was so important to the Moody Blues sound as their Producer), why not visit the Coventry Music Museum and see my Tony Clarke artwork print and discover more about other Coventry’s musicians.

 It is well worth a visit!